ekatsadze/FLASH/Installation locally on MacOS/LocallyOnMacOS.md

 <br>

-## more tricky dependencies we need:
+## More tricky dependencies we need:
 * MPI
 * HDF5
 * HYPRE